puy4/CS1XA3/Project03/README.md

 ### Server

-My port number is 10048 and this is how you run the server.
+My port number is 10048 and this is how to run the server, make sure having django installed and run it in a python environment.
 ```bash
 python3 manage.py runserver localhost:[portnum]
 ```